 It will show up in Timing like this:

 Whether you’re reporting back to a client or just organizing your own thoughts on what you’ve used, this is bound to come in handy if you work with video a lot.
+And if you’d like to learn more about how Timing tracks time in Final Cut Pro and similar apps, make sure to check out our page on time tracking for video producers.

 If you’re a techy whose response to ‘do you use Terminal.app?’ is ‘of course!
 How else would I get anything done?’ then don’t worry, Timing tracks that too.
 If it confuses the heck out of you, then read this.
 Timing will try to extract the current working directory from your Terminal window’s title.
 If that doesn’t seem to work out automatically, please follow the instructions in our corresponding support article.